 For those who don’t qualify for a conventional loan, an FHA loan might be a good option.
 Requiring a median credit score of 580 or better at Rocket Mortgage®, the qualifications are a little more forgiving.
 If your score is 620 or better, you might qualify with a slightly higher DTI ratio.

 You will need at least a 3.5% down payment.
 It should be noted that if you make a down payment of less than 10%, you’ll pay monthly mortgage insurance for the life of the loan.
 Additionally, there is an upfront mortgage insurance premium of 1.75% associated with all FHA loans.

 Home Possible® is a low down payment loan option.
-Freddie Mac BorrowSmart is a low down payment option with an added bonus of down payment assistance that could be as much as $10,000 depending on income and where you live.
+Freddie Mac BorrowSmart is a low down payment option with an added bonus of down payment assistance that could be as much as $1,500 depending on income.
 Freddie Mac BorrowSmart Access is an SPCP that allows qualified clients in eligible counties to receive $3,000 in down payment assistance.

 Some standard requirements for conventional loans apply, including the need for a 620 qualifying credit score and a DTI no higher than 50%.
 Alternatives to this option include first-time home buyer programs from Fannie Mae and Freddie Mac that don’t have income limits.
 There are also FHA loans if you’re in the process of building your credit.

 If you’re ready to get started with Freddie Mac BorrowSmart or any other mortgage options, you can apply online or speak with one of our Home Loan Experts at (833) 326-6018.